nimagopali/mycode/README.md

 # mycode (Project Title)

-This is my first repo to practice Linux and Python.
+This is my first repo to practice Linux and Python..

 ## Getting Started